 Always get a sign on the contract.

-You should create a contract stating all the terms and conditions regarding the business.
+You should create a contract stating all the terms and conditions regarding the business to stay on the same page.
 It must include:

-- The time frame in which you expect to get paid
+- the time frame in which you expect payment

 Don’t forget to send an estimate with the contract.
 An estimate is a document that lets the customer know what would be the charges of your services before hiring you.

-Estimates let the customers be ready with the money when the service ends and helps you get paid on time.
+Estimates let the customers be ready with the money when the service ends and help you get paid on time.
 Thus, InvoiceOwl lets you create estimates in just a few clicks.